opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Moved to infrastructure
 * A few abstractions on top of PHP.
 Improved versions of PHP functions (`dump`)
 * Started a add higher level abstractions (e.g. Mailer), built on the lower ones.
-* Recently worked on PHPUnit assertions
+* Recently worked on PHPUnit assertions.
+Mailer in Symony 4.4.
+Can test if an email is sent or queued

+### What's next?